-Whether the prospective business opportunity you’re interested in is home-based, a distributorship, a licensee opportunity, a franchise or any other small business venture, there are five very important questions you must ask to ensure you choose just the right one for you:
+Whether the prospective new and hot business opportunity you’re interested in is home-based, a distributorship, a licensee opportunity, a franchise or any other small business venture, there are five very important questions you must ask to ensure you choose just the right one for you:

 - Is the Company in Compliance? ― Many states require any company that offers a home-based or other small business opportunity, distributorship, licensee opportunity or franchise to be registered with that state.
 It’s very important for you as a prospective buyer of any one of these kinds of ventures to make sure it is legitimate in every way.
 You must ensure that the company you are interested in affiliating yourself with has taken the necessary steps to be recognized in its home state as well as yours, if need be.
 In addition, depending on the exact nature of the business in question, Federal Trade Commission rules require that certain critical information be disclosed to you, usually in the form of a prospectus.
 Know your rights under the law before you buy into any potential business opportunity and make sure you get all the necessary documentation upfront.